Liberty Gold Corp. (OTCMKTS:LGDTF) Sees Significant Increase in Short Interest

 Liberty Gold Corp.
-(OTCMKTS:LGDTF – Free Report) was the target of a significant growth in short interest during the month of June.
+(OTCMKTS:LGDTF – Free Report) was the recipient of a large growth in short interest in June.
 As of June 15th, there was short interest totalling 3,520,700 shares, a growth of 32.9% from the May 31st total of 2,648,500 shares.
-Based on an average trading volume of 300,100 shares, the short-interest ratio is currently 11.7 days.
+Based on an average daily trading volume, of 300,100 shares, the short-interest ratio is presently 11.7 days.

-Separately, Stifel Nicolaus reduced their target price on Liberty Gold from C$1.80 to C$1.50 in a report on Thursday, May 11th.
+Separately, Stifel Nicolaus cut their price target on Liberty Gold from C$1.80 to C$1.50 in a report on Thursday, May 11th.

 Liberty Gold Company Profile